John Webb Singer: In the family

-All of three children from his second marriage went to the South Kensington Art Schools, studying under the sculptor, Dalou.
+All three children from his second marriage went to the South Kensington Art Schools, studying under the sculptor, Jules Dalou.
 Walter Herbert (1853-1922) was awarded a travelling scholarship from the Goldsmiths Company and won several prizes: Paris 1878, London 1881 and Melbourne 1881.
-Edgar Radcliffe (1857-1947), his second son, kept a sketchbook of work he had seen in the South Kensington Museum, today known as the Victoria and Albert Museum, from which many designs found themselves into work at the foundry.
-His daughter, Amy Mary (1862-1941) was the artist of the Digby Memorial in Sherborne, Dorset: this is an ornate stone cross with four bronze figures of St Aldhelm, Bishop Roger, Abbot Bradford and Walter Raleigh.
+Edgar Radcliffe (1857-1947), his second son, kept a sketchbook of work he had seen in the South Kensington Museum, today known as the Victoria and Albert Museum, from which he created many designs in work at the foundry.
+His daughter, Amy Mary Singer (1862-1941) created the Digby Memorial in Sherborne, Dorset: this is an ornate stone cross with four bronze figures of St Aldhelm, Bishop Roger, Abbot Bradford and Walter Raleigh.

 She studied further in Paris at the Académie Colarossi.
-Amy shared a studio with Camille Claudel who came to stay with the Singer family in Frome in 1886.
-Rodin was Amy and Camille's patron.
+Amy shared a studio with Camille Claudel, who came to stay with the Singer family in Frome in 1886.
+They studied with Boucher and later with Rodin, who was Amy and Camille's patron.
 He gave them lessons and critiqued their work.
-There is a letter from Singer to Rodin in the Musee Rodin archive thanking him for this.
-There is a photo of Camille and the Singer family outside North Hill Cottage where they lived from the early 1880s.
-Amy exhibited five times at the Royal Academy Summer Exhibition from 1882 - 1887, mostly in terracotta, the last being a bust of her future father-in-law.
-In 1889 in St John's Church Amy married Fountain Elwin who had exhibited a sculpture at the RA; he was a direct descendant of Pocahontas.
+A letter from Singer to Rodin is in the Musee Rodin archive thanking him for this.
+A photo exists of Claudel and the Singer family outside North Hill Cottage, where the family lived from the early 1880s.
+Amy Singer exhibited five times at the Royal Academy Summer Exhibition from 1882 - 1887, mostly in terracotta, the last being a bust of her future father-in-law.
+In 1889 in St John's Church Amy married Fountain Elwin, who had exhibited a sculpture at the RA.
+He was a direct descendant of Pocahontas, a Native American woman, and John Rolfe, an English colonist in Virginia.